-Hematology (Complete Blood Count) and chemistry (Comprehensive Metabolic Panel) will be obtained within 60 minutes prior to dosing and at 2 hours post-dosing at each treatment visit (Visits 2, 3, 4, 5, 6 and 7).
-A basic metabolic panel (BMP) will be obtained at 30 minutes post-dose at each treatment visit (Visits 2, 3, 4, 5, 6 and 7).
+On Day 1 of each treatment period (Visits 2, 4, and 6), hematology (Complete Blood Count) and chemistry (Comprehensive Metabolic Panel) will be obtained within 60 minutes prior to dosing.
+A basic metabolic panel (BMP) with focus on potassium and glucose parameters will be obtained at 2 hours post-dosing on all patients (see Table 5).